miurahr/py7zr/docs/py7zr.rst

 The 7z file format is a popular archive and compression format in recent days.
 This module provides tools to read and list 7z file.
-Features is not implemented to create, write and append a 7z file.
-Any advanced use of this module will require an understanding of the format, as defined in `7z_format`_.
+Features is not implemented to create, write and append a 7z file. py7zr does not support self-extracting archive, aka.
+SFX file, and only support plain 7z archive file.

 See :download:`Introductory presentation(PDF) <presentations/Introduction_of_py7zr.pdf>`,
 and :download:`Introductory presentation(ODP) <presentations/Introduction_of_py7zr.odp>`.